flame-code/FLAME/docs/12_ann.rst

 ``symfunc`` parameters
 --------------------------------
-Two types of symmetry functions, one radial and one angular, are implemented FLAME.
+Two types of symmetry functions, radial and angular, are implemented in FLAME.
-A complete description and comparison between these symmetry functions is given in :cite:`Behler2011`.
+A complete description and comparison between these symmetry functions is given in Ref.:cite:`Behler2011`.
+In the parameter file, this information is provided line by line, in a specific format:

-The radial symmetry function in FLAME is `g02` which has two parameters, the exponent to control the broadness of the Gaussian function and the offset that determines the center of the Gaussian function.
+The radial symmetry function in FLAME is `g02`, which has two parameters, the exponent to control the broadness of the Gaussian function and the offset that determines the center of the Gaussian function.
 The offset is not well tested and we recommend to set it to zero.
-A `g02` symmetry functions is defined by key `g02_` appended by a zero-padded enumeration, e.g. `g02_001`.
+A `g02` symmetry function is defined by the key `g02_` appended by a zero-padded enumeration, e.g. `g02_001`.
-The value of the key is exponent, offset, 0.0, 0.0, and atom type all separated by spaces.
+The value of the key is exponent, offset, 0.0, 0.0, and atom type, all separated by spaces.
 The two zeros are the lower and upper bounds of the symmetry function for all training data set.
 The zeros cannot be ignored.
-The last item is the atom type of the surrounding atom.
+The last item is the atomic species of the surrounding atom.

 The angular symmetry function is of type `g05` which contains three parameters.
 The exponent of the Gaussian function is similar to that of `g02`.
 The next two parameters are the prefactor of the cosine function and the value of the power.
 Similar to `g02`, the parameters must be followed by two zero.
-In the last, two atom types indicating the types of the two atoms surrounding the center atom.
+The last two entries per line indicate the two atomic species surrounding the center atom.
 An example of an ANN parameter file for type Na in sodium chloride system is given below: